Luke-SNAW/Luke-SNAW.github.io/vault/dev.back-end.tools.md

 - [Dragonfly](https://github.com/dragonflydb/dragonfly) is a modern in-memory datastore, fully compatible with Redis and Memcached APIs.
 Dragonfly implements novel algorithms and data structures on top of a multi-threaded, shared-nothing architecture.
 As a result, Dragonfly reaches x25 performance compared to Redis and supports millions of QPS on a single instance.
   - https://news.ycombinator.com/item?id=31560547
 - [mkcert](https://github.com/FiloSottile/mkcert) is a simple tool for making locally-trusted development certificates.
 It requires no configuration.
+- [Hono](https://hono.dev/) is a small, simple, and ultrafast web framework for the Edges.
+It works on any JavaScript runtime: Cloudflare Workers, Fastly Compute, Deno, Bun, Vercel, AWS Lambda, Lambda@Edge, and Node.js.

 ## API